-- Gender balance succession planning in all countries (including discussions on high potentials to improve gender balance in Top Management): - Group policy for flexibility at work (up to 2 days weekly homeworking, flexi work, family-friendly policies); - Inclusion of URW equal opportunity statement on all job descriptions, job adverts and all HR people practices, and Group HR policies reviewed for language bias; - Gender pay gap/workplace equality analysis results published in France, the UK and the US - updated annually.
-URW scored 91/100 in the French Index for Workplace Equality for 2022; - Parental leave support in all URW Regions.
+- Gender balance succession planning in all countries (including discussions on high potentials to improve gender balance in Top Management); - Group policy for flexibility at work (up to 2 days weekly homeworking, flexi work, family-friendly policies); - Inclusion of URW equal opportunity statement on all job descriptions, job adverts and all HR people practices, and Group HR policies reviewed for language bias; - Gender pay gap/workplace equality analysis results published in France, the UK and the US - updated annually.
+URW scored 91/100 in the French Index for Workplace Equality for 2022;

+- Group since 2012 to fight all forms of discrimination and harassment; - Group partnership with the LGBTQ+ inclusion charity Stonewall; - URW is a signatory of the #StOpE initiative to raise awareness against sexism within companies; - Commitments in the UK with Real Estate Balance and the Race at Work Charter to support gender and racial equality in the workplace; and - Dutch diversity charter signatory in The Netherlands. - Parental leave support in all URW Regions.
 This includes Shared Parental Leave in the UK and extended second parent parental leave beyond legal requirements in France; - US Talent Acquisition commitment to present a diverse candidate slate to business for each open position; and - Top Employer awards in Germany and Central Europe: - URW diverse practices recognised by the Responsible Business Forum in Poland; - 'Best for Families' and Top 30 Employer awards by Working Families Association (UK); and - Inclusive Leadership Award by Airport Minority Advisory Council in the US.